What happens next after Queen’s death? A day-by-day schedule

 Here is the day-by-day account of what is expected to happen next, leading up to the Queen’s funeral in around nine days.

-The funeral date, when confirmed, will be a public holiday in the form of a Day of National Mourning.
+The funeral date of Monday, September 19 will be a public holiday in the form of a Day of National Mourning.

-The new King will be formally proclaimed as the new sovereign at an Accession Council in the State Apartments of St James’s Palace at 10am in a ceremony that will be televised for the first time.
+The new King was formally proclaimed as the new sovereign at an Accession Council in the State Apartments of St James’s Palace at 10am in a ceremony that was televised for the first time.

-First, the Privy Council gathers without the King to proclaim the new monarch and arrange business relating to the proclamation.
+First, the Privy Council gathered without the King to proclaim the new monarch and arrange business relating to the proclamation.

-Then Charles holds his first Privy Council, accompanied by Camilla – the new Queen – and William who are also privy counsellors, and makes his personal declaration and oath.
+Then Charles held his first Privy Council, accompanied by Camilla – the new Queen Consort – and Prince William who are also privy counsellors, and made his personal declaration and oath.

-The first public proclamation of the new sovereign will be read at 11am in the open air from the Friary Court balcony at St James’s Palace by the Garter King of Arms.
+The first public proclamation of the new sovereign was read at 11am in the open air from the Friary Court balcony at St James’s Palace by the Garter King of Arms.

-Union flags go back up to full-mast at 1pm and remain there for 24 hours to coincide with the proclamations before returning to half-mast.
+Union flags went back up to full-mast at 1pm and remained there for 24 hours to coincide with the proclamations before returning to half-mast.

-Charles will also hold audiences with Prime Minister Liz Truss and the Cabinet.
+Charles also held audiences with Prime Minister Liz Truss and the Cabinet.

-The Queen’s coffin is expected to be taken by road to the Palace of Holyroodhouse in Edinburgh.
+The Queen’s coffin left Balmoral Castle at 10am and is being driven through the Scottish countryside by road to the Palace of Holyroodhouse in Edinburgh.

 Proclamations will be read in the Scottish, Welsh and Northern Ireland devolved parliaments in Edinburgh, Cardiff and Belfast.